Easy Vegan Sugar Cookies

 Instructions

-- Prepare a baking sheet with parchment paper.
+• Prepare a baking sheet with parchment paper.
 Use your hands to roll about a tablespoon of batter each into balls.
 Set each ball onto the baking sheet.
-Bake for 10-12 minutes until the cookies are lightly golden on the bottom and around the edges.
+Bake for 8-12 minutes.
+8-10 minutes for soft cookies and 10-12 minutes for golden cookies.

 Can I substitute honey for sugar?